Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 ### `app.Bootstrap`

-`BootConfigService` creates the controller graph, routes to configuration, stops the process when configuration fails, routes to authentication when configuration succeeds, then routes to `MENU` when `CurrentSession` contains a user with menu access.
+`BootConfigService` creates the controller graph, routes to configuration, stops the process when configuration fails, routes to authentication when configuration succeeds, then routes to `MENU` and `SERVICE` when `CurrentSession` contains a user with menu access.

 ### `app.Controller`

-- `FrontController` routes `CONFIG`, `AUTH`, and `MENU`.
+- `FrontController` routes `CONFIG`, `AUTH`, `MENU`, and `SERVICE`.
 - `ConfigController` validates configuration, initializes database access, stores the recovery-key hash, and checks starter accounts.
 - `AuthController` owns the authentication menu loop.
-- `MenuController` routes local admin and admin users to the first menu display classes.
+- `MenuController` routes local admin and admin users to the first menu display classes and returns `MenuValues`.
+- `ServiceController` routes by user role and selected menu option.
+Admin option `1` calls the current access-request listing repository.
-- `ServiceController` and `uiController` are placeholders.
+- `uiController` is a placeholder.

-Reserved request types still not routed by active cases are `SERVICE`, `UI`, and `EXIT`.
+Reserved request types still not routed by active cases are `UI` and `EXIT`.

 ### `app.Config`